 Congratulations on your new artwork, half of the battle is complete..
 Now it’s time for you to care for your new piece to ensure it’s longevity.
 Your tattoo is essentially an open wound and should be monitored and cared for as such.
 Redness, swelling, bruising and itching can all be present during this process.
 If you feel something doesn’t align with the information provided here please contact your personal artist for clarification or questions.

 Eating well and continual hydration will always help a body recover from trauma much quicker.
 Avoid direct sunlight/indoor tanning is also imperative for optimal healing.
-Using sunscreen once your bandages have been removed for the final time will also promote proper healing and the beauty of your new piece.
+Using a an all natural Zinc based sunscreen once your bandages have been removed for the final time will also promote proper healing and the beauty of your new piece.

 When you leave the studio you will leave with a bandage protecting your new art.
 This Bandage is called Saniderm or Transparent Adhesive Bandage.
 It creates a water-resistant barrier over the tattooed area to prevent irritants from getting into the tattoo.
 It is intended to remain on your skin throughout the healing process.
 Each person is different but we have created this basic guideline for all to follow.

 Within 12-24 hrs of application you will remove the bandage to cleanse the new tattoo. *see instructions below on how to remove.

 Wash new piece with a the all natural Unscented soap I have provided you during your session.
 Be sure your skin feels smooth and uniform, then rinse the tattoo completely.